crescolincs/defence-security/content/_index.md

    - heading: Building the UK’s ISTAR Centre of Excellence
      image: defence-1.jpg
      lead: >-
-          Focused on ISTAR technologies applicable across all defence domains including space, Lincolnshire’s Regional Defence and Security Cluster is enabling access to defence users, insights into their challenges, and opportunities for collaborative innovation.
+          Focused on ISTAR technologies applicable across all defence domains including space, the Greater Lincolnshire Regional Defence and Security Cluster (GLRDSC) is enabling access to defence users, insights into their challenges, and opportunities for collaborative innovation.
      body: >-
-           - A Lincolnshire defence sector partnership of industry, academia and the military.
+           - The GLRDSC is a Lincolnshire defence sector partnership of industry, academia and the military.

            - Building on, and co-located with, RAF and supporting business ISTAR capabilities, combined with University of Lincoln expertise in digital and information technologies.